mzschwartz5/Breakpoint/README.md

 ### Compact Surface Vertices

 This is exactly the same idea as the wave intrinsic optimization done in detecting surface blocks, but with the surface vertices!
-Because there are so many more vertices than surface blocks, the contention with atomic usage is exacerbated, and the performance gains after alleviating atomic usage are even greater: 20x with our approach!
+Because there are so many more vertices than surface blocks, the contention with atomic usage is exacerbated, and the performance gains after alleviating atomic usage are even greater: 20x with my approach!

 ### The rest